TriGolf/Remove-censored-websites/README.md

+> [!NOTE]
+> Some websites can be false positive especially websites with antibot protection such as Instagram or reddit (in this case you can disable the extension in the popup

 # Remove-censured-websites
 A firefox extension that will detect the links that are unavailable due to restrictions (for exemple by your organization) and will remove them from the search results

+# How to use :
+Install the extension by adding a temporary module in about:debugging#/runtime/this-firefox.
+Then make a qwant search (only search engine supported for now) and the results that are blocked by your organisation (such as DNS blocking) will be removed
+If you want to disable the extension popup and click on the button